WuphonsReach/ffiv-crafting-macros/Level18CraftingMacros.md

 ## L18/D70 CP182 4.5x

 This macro could have the last "Standard Touch" removed if you need a macro that is capable of making a durability 60 recipe.
 You might have trouble getting 100% HQ by doing so, but maybe there's a recipe where you don't have 70 durability to play with.
+You may have to feed in some HQ materials to achieve 100% HQ results.

 ```
 /ac "Waste Not" <wait.2>